imogenchesworthbell/personal-webpage-template/README.md

 # Personal Webpage Template

-1. Click the green "Use this template" button.
-2. Clone your generated repository.
-3. Find and replace all instances of "[Your Name]" with your name.
+## How To Run:

+- Click go live at the bottom of the vscode screen